Lyraedan/Oddly-Familiar-Kart-Racing-Game/README.md

 Yes the logo is a temp ai generated image, I can barely draw a stickman lol

+## Setup
+This project has been upgraded to use Unity 6.
+More specifically version 6000.3.9f1

+IMPORTANT
+.blend files MUST be associated with blender.
+If you do not have blender it is free to download off Steam.
+That's at least what I did.

+Once thats ready open the project after adding it to your Unity Hub and let it import.

 ## My changes
  * Updated the input system to use Unity's new input system
  * Added controller support